-A parameter definition in the frames table takes precedence over any duplicate definitions within the cameras table.
+The supported frames table fields are listed below.
+Note that a parameter definition in the frames table takes precedence over any duplicate definitions in the cameras table.

 |Field name||Field type||Data type||Description|